 Until recently, pollution has been an unfortunate, but accepted, by-product of industrial development.
 Wherever factories?

-Until recently, pollution has been an unfortunate, but accepted, by-product of industrial development.
+Background: Until recently, pollution has been an unfortunate, but accepted, by-product of industrial development.
 Wherever factories and industries have been established, the environment has suffered.
 Most of the environmentalists' concern has been focused on the major industrial nations in Western Europe and North America, but the problems are the same in smaller countries.

 Yugoslavia is one small country that has, in the past ten years, begun to suffer from the effects of industrial pollution.
 In some areas the problem is as great as in any major industrial nation.